À la claire fontaine: History

 The song may have appeared as early as 1604 when the first permanent French settlement was established in the Maritimes.
 As with all traditional songs, numerous versions of both music and lyrics can be found, and versions known in France and Belgium vary from those known in Canada.

 Musicality

 The melody is pentatonic, and uses only four notes of the scale.
 The verse employs an alternating 7- and 6-syllable, with the refrain adding an extra syllable to each line.

 Meaning

 Like another famous children's song, "Au clair de la lune", it has an adult theme - in this case, one of lost love.
-The song speaks of a lover bathing in a fountain, hearing a nightingale singing, and thinking about her lover whom she lost long ago after failing to give him a rosebud.
+The song speaks of a lover bathing in a fountain, hearing a nightingale singing, and thinking about her lover whom she lost long ago after refusing a bouquet of roses he was offering her, most likely symbolizing him proposing to her.
 The nightingale's heart laughs but hers weeps.
-The rosebud is a euphemism for maidenhood, and thus she wishes it were still intact and could still be given to him.

 The refrain is repeated at the end of each verse: